 - Structure the day for learning, free time, healthy meals and snacks, and physical activity.

 - Allow flexibility in the schedule.
 It is okay to adapt based on the day.

 Consider the needs and adjustments required for the child’s age group.
-The transition to being at home will be different for preschoolers, K-5, middle school students, and high school students.
+The transition to being at home will be different for preschoolers, K-5, middle school, and high school students.
 Talk to the child about expectations and how he/she is adjusting to being at home versus at school.
 Consider ways the child can stay connected with their friends without spending time in person.

 Look for ways to make learning fun.
-Have hands-on activities, like puzzles, painting, drawing, and other crafts.
+Have hands-on activities like puzzles, painting, drawing, and other crafts.
 Independent play can also be used in place of structured learning.
 Encourage children to build a fort from sheets or practice counting by stacking blocks.
 Practice handwriting and grammar by writing letters to family members.
 This is a great way to connect and limit face-to-face contact.
 Start a journal with the child to document this time and discuss the shared experience.
-Use audiobooks or see if the local library is hosting virtual or live-streamed reading events.
+Use audiobooks or see if the local library hosts virtual or live-streamed reading events.
 Ask about school meal services.
 Check with the school on plans to continue meal services during the school dismissal.
 Many schools keep school facilities open to allow families to pick up meals or provide grab-and-go meals at a central location.

 The CDC has offered recommendations to help adults have conversations with children about COVID-19 and ways they can avoid getting and spreading the disease.
 Approximately 60% to 80% of affected patients required PICU care (Whitaker et al., 2020).
 However, this may change as milder cases come to attention.
 Children may worry about themselves, their family, and friends getting ill with COVID-19.
 Parents, family members, school staff, and other trusted adults can play an important role in helping children make sense of what they hear in an honest, accurate way and minimize anxiety or fear.